DCC-EX/dcc-ex.github.io/docs/throttles/software/jmri.rst

 The first thing you need to do is connect your |EX-CS| to |JMRi|.

-Follow these instructions outlined in the `JMRi help page <https://www.jmri.org/help/en/html/hardware/dcc-ex/index.shtml>`_ to get connected.
+Follow these instructions outlined in the `JMRi help page <https://www.jmri.org/help/en/html/hardware/dcc-ex/index.shtml>`_ |EXTERNAL-LINK| to get connected.

 Create a new throttle
 =====================